LibraryOfCongress/concordia/docs/for-developers.md

     npx gulp build
     ```

-1. We also need to bundle the js files with vite.
+1. We also need to bundle the js files with Vite.
 Similar to Gulp, you can use another terminal, start Vite to watch for issues when making changes to the bundled files:

     ```bash
     npx vite